RoryQo/PGH-Neighborhood-Parcel-Price-Research/README.md

 2. **Arrest Density Calculation**: The number of arrests in each ZIP code is divided by the population of the ZIP code to calculate **arrest density**—the number of arrests per square meter.
 High arrest density in a ZIP code typically correlates with lower property values, which is expected based on general urban real estate trends.

-3. **Crime Rate and Housing Prices**: Once the arrest density is calculated, it is merged with the **Adjusted Housing price data**.
+3. **Crime Rate and Parcel Prices**: Once the arrest density is calculated, it is merged with the **Adjusted Parcel price data**.
 This allows us to explore how areas with higher crime rates (higher arrest density) correlate with lower property values.

 ```python
 # Step 5: Perform a spatial join to assign ZIP codes to incident features